 - Gillian Christie, Health Innovation Manager, The Vitality Group—a pioneer of the shared-value insurance and wellness model

 - Amy Siegel, Founder S2N Health—a business and marketing consulting firm focused on emerging medical technologies

 Each finalist will have three minutes to deliver their pitch, followed by a round of incisive questioning from our judges.
-Just five solutions will be selected to become Solvers, and will work with Solve staff to foster partnerships with member organizations to advance their solutions.
+Just five solutions will be selected to become Solver teams, and will work with Solve staff to foster partnerships with member organizations to advance their solutions.
 And who knows, perhaps the next time you visit your health care provider, they’ll share a technology developed by the Solve community.